ch33zer/blaise.bike/_posts/2021-7-23-day_27_hatchet_campground_to_dubois.md

 [![]({{ site.baseurl }}/assets/1627076901452556-10.png)]({{ site.baseurl }}/assets/1627076901452556-10.png)

 I could either push on towards the next major town, Lander, which was about 70 miles away (downhill, with a tailwind, so not too crazy) or call it a day here in Dubois.
 I decided to stay in Dubois because the accomodations were nice, an Episcopal church with a free hiker/biker hostel.
 I got settled in and it's fantastic.
 A fridge, cots, a microwave.
 Everything I need for a night.
 I'm going to go explore the town a bit, maybe do some minor bike repair to try and true my rear wheel.
 I may also stock up on food while I'm in town.
 TORTILLAS!
 I may update this later today.
 Night!

+Distance: 50ish

+Consumption:
+- Oatmeal
+- Tea
+- Cliff bar
+- Shot blox
+- S'mores chocolate bar
+- Gatorade
-Distance: 50ishConsumption:OatmealTeaCliff barShot bloxS'mores chocolate barGatoradeHuge chili relleno
+- Huge chili relleno